weka/docs-weka-io/usage/statistics/list-of-statistics.md

-BACKEND_NODE_REJOIN_TIME|The number of backend rejoin attempts per completion time range|Number of rejoins CHANGESET_COMMIT_LATENCY|The average latency of committing a configuration changeset|Microseconds CLIENT_NODE_REJOIN_TIME|The number of client rejoin attempts per completion time range|Number of rejoins GENERATION_COMMIT_LATENCY|The average latency of committing a configuration generation|Microseconds HEARTBEAT_PROCESSING_TIME_OLD|The number of non-leader heartbeats per processing time range (OLD)|Number of heartbeats HEARTBEAT_PROCESSING_TIME|The number of non-leader heartbeats per processing time range|Number of heartbeats
+BACKEND_NODE_REJOIN_TIME|The number of backend rejoin attempts per completion time range|Number of rejoins CHANGESET_COMMIT_LATENCY|The average latency of committing a configuration changeset|Microseconds CLIENT_NODE_REJOIN_TIME|The number of client rejoin attempts per completion time range|Number of rejoins CONFIG_PROPAGATION_LATENCY|The latencies of propagation of a configuration generation|Generation GENERATION_COMMIT_LATENCY|The average latency of committing a configuration generation|Microseconds HEARTBEAT_PROCESSING_TIME_OLD|The number of non-leader heartbeats per processing time range (OLD)|Number of heartbeats HEARTBEAT_PROCESSING_TIME|The number of non-leader heartbeats per processing time range|Number of heartbeats